-The three characteristics of those suffering from PTSD experience are:
+The three main characteristics you might notice if you are suffering from PTSD experience include the following.

 1. Exaggerated emotional and physical responses

 A person with PTSD might become frightened from loud noises or being surprised.
-He or she may begin to shake uncontrollably, shrink from the situation or leave the premises.
-Anxiety is always present in the PTSD patient.
+He or she may begin to shake uncontrollably, shrink from the situation, or leave the premises.
+Anxiety is always present in the PTSD or C-PTSD affected person.

 2. Troubling Memories